MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-Mailbox.md

 ```

 ### -IgnoreLegalHold
-The IgnoreLegalHold switch is reserved only for Microsoft use.
+This parameter is reserved for internal Microsoft use.

 ```yaml
 Type: SwitchParameter